AI Automation/Financial Services

 What Problem Does This Solve?

-Small carriers and MGAs rely on Agency Management Systems like Applied Epic or Vertafore.
-These are excellent systems of record, but their automation is limited to rigid, rule-based workflows.
-An AMS can flag a missing field on an ACORD 125 form, but it cannot read the attached PDF inspection report to identify mentions of "frayed wiring" or "roof damage."
+Independent insurance agencies and small carriers often operate on core Agency Management Systems (AMS) like Applied Epic, Vertafore, or HawkSoft.
+While these platforms are essential systems of record for managing policies and client data, their automation capabilities are typically limited to rigid, rule-based workflows.
+An AMS can easily flag a missing field on an ACORD 125 form, but it cannot automatically read and interpret an attached PDF inspection report to identify critical risk indicators such as 'frayed wiring,' 'mold growth,' 'roof damage,' or 'outdated plumbing.'

-A commercial property underwriter might receive 30 submissions a day, each with an application, three years of loss runs, and a 20-page inspection report.
-They spend 15-20 minutes per submission manually reading these documents to spot red flags.
-This manual review creates a bottleneck.
-During busy periods, critical risk details are missed, leading to poorly priced policies and unexpected claims.
+A commercial property underwriter might review 30 new submissions daily, each accompanied by an application, three years of loss runs, and a detailed 20-page inspection report.
+Underwriters spend 15-20 minutes per submission manually poring over these documents to spot red flags and identify crucial details.
+This manual review process creates a significant bottleneck, particularly during peak seasons, leading to delays and potential missed opportunities.
+More critically, human error in a high-volume environment can lead to overlooked risk details, resulting in poorly priced policies and unexpected claims.

 How Would Syntora Approach This?

-Every decision made by the AI would be logged to a Supabase database, including inputs, generated score, and confidence level.
-For high-value policies or submissions exceeding a defined risk threshold, the system would automatically flag them for mandatory human review.
+Every decision made by the AI, including inputs, generated scores, classifications, and confidence levels, would be logged to a Supabase database for auditing and transparency.
+For high-value policies, submissions exceeding a defined risk threshold, or complex client inquiries, the system would automatically flag them for mandatory human review.
 Syntora would configure AWS CloudWatch to monitor performance, with alerts sent to Slack if the API error rate surpasses 1% or processing latency exceeds 120 seconds.
+Typical build timelines for this complexity range from 8-16 weeks, with clients needing to provide access to historical data and domain expertise.

 From 4-Hour Response to 12 Minutes